-A perfect itinerary for any time of year, both cities have plenty to do inside and out.
+This is the perfect itinerary for any time of year, since both cities have plenty to do indoors and outside.
 You'll always find a warm and friendly welcome and a hot drink at a moment's notice, and you will never run out of options for things to keep you busy.
-With numerous bullet-proof transport options between the two locations, with this dual city break, you really can cross the Scottish weather off your list of worries.
+With numerous bullet-proof transport options between the two locations, with this dual city break, you can cross the Scottish weather off your list of worries.

 We'll let you into a little secret: Visiting outside the peak summer months can make for a much more rewarding Scottish city break as you won't have to beat the crowds.
 So kick back, relax and enjoy Scotland's wonderful cities at your own pace!